 The loss of a pet can be a devastating event.
 We may feel that a pet is a member of the family, and indeed the relationships between people and their pets may be very similar to the bond between a parent and a child – unconditional and unbreakable.

-So if you experience the loss of a pet, grief and sorrow are natural and expected responses.
+If you experience the loss of a pet, grief and sorrow are natural and expected responses.
 Grief is a very personal, complicated matter.
 People respond with an enormous range of emotions and reactions.
 Some people believe that, while the loss of a pet might be painful, it’s “unhealthy” or an “over-reaction” to be so grief-stricken over an animal, especially if the feelings are prolonged.
 But this belief is mistaken.
 The reaction to the loss of a pet can be as devastating as the loss of a relative or friend.

 The staff at North Coast Veterinary Specialist and Referral Centre (NCVS) understand that the death of a beloved pet can be a sad, even traumatic event.
 To reduce the trauma and stress of this loss, we provide a quiet, private area for grieving.
 Staff are also ready to assist you as needed and provide a sympathetic presence.